PitBarber/ArduSnake/README.md

 thank you for stay here reading this and be interested in mi proyect! :D

+# Scheme

 <p align="center">
   <img src="https://raw.githubusercontent.com/PitBarber/ArduSnake/master/ArduSnake%20Scheme.PNG" width="900"/>
 </p>

+Here you have how all is connected, i've added some capacitors near the 74hc595's VCC pin, sometimes, when i push the buttons i have some issues, and i've added these capacitors to give the drivers an stable power feed.
+You can't see this modification in the schematic, but is seen in the ProtoboardBuiltIn photo